PeakIndicators/Getting-Started-On-Azure-ML/Creating-and-Running-a-Python-Notebook.md

 ## Notebooks using the Jupyter option provided on the compute instance (for python only)
 You can access Jupyter from 2 options:

-### Using the notebook option from studio
+### Option 1: Using the notebook option from studio

 1. While in the notebook pane in studio (the one explained above).
-You can open Jypyter editor by selecting it on the Editors option.
+You can open Jypyter editor by selecting it in the Editors option.
 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/jupyter1.PNG)

 2. Once you click on that option you will be redirected to Jupyter editor embebed in Azure ML Studio and which is installed in your compute instance (everything is done by Azure, the user can just select the editor and start working with it).
 If you haven't done yet you will be prompted to add your credentials.